 Before Louisiana’s sportsbooks can open for business, however, state legislators must outline and approve regulations and taxation on sports wagering revenue.
 That process could push the actual launch of sports betting in Louisiana as far out as 2022.

 The sports betting question that appeared on the Maryland ballot Tuesday didn’t include details or proposed regulations for sports betting.
-The public simply voted yes or no on sports betting legalization, and the measure passed by a two-to-one margin.
+The public simply voted yes or no on Maryland sports betting legalization, and the measure passed by a two-to-one margin.

 The COVID-19 pandemic prevented an originally proposed sports betting bill from going through all of the necessary legal steps to appear on the ballot.
 A sports betting bill outlining legal online and retail sports betting, taxed at 20%, made it through the State Senate in March but didn’t make it to a House vote in the midst of the pandemic crisis.